AAC-1937: Design

 The weapons were diverse mainly because of limited availability.
 The vehicles started being delivered from the factory in April 1937.
 The production rate was four tanks a month until March 1938, when the nationalist forces split the Republican territory in two, isolating Catalonia from their vital steel supply for the production of tanks.
-In total there were between 60 and 90 AAC-1937 built.
+In total, there were between 60 and 90 AAC-1937 built.

 In combat

 The AAC-1937 was used in the Spanish Civil War and in the Second World War.
 They were also used in the Spanish Army in the Francoist Spain period until the decade of 1950 in cavalry units.

 Spanish Civil War

-The first battle of the AAC-1937 was in the May Days, alongside UNL-35 armored cars.
-It was later used by the 1st Armoured Division (in Catalonia) and the 2nd Armoured Division (in the South-Centre).
-During the war, at least 30 of these vehicles were captured by the nationalist forces, changing its weapons for MG 13 machine guns.
+The first battle of the AAC-1937 was in the May Days, alongside UNL-35 armoured cars.
+It was later used by the 1st Armoured Division (in Catalonia) and the 2nd Armoured Division (in the South Centre).
+During the war, at least 30 of these vehicles were captured by the nationalist forces, changing their weapons to MG 13 machine guns.

 After the Battle of the Ebro, where the Franco forces destroyed 17 AAC-1937 and captured 18, all the remaining AAC-1937 that were still in Catalonia were pulled back to the French border, where they were given to the French border forces.